mogest/prawn-svg/README.md

 ## CSS

-prawn-svg supports CSS, both in `<style>` blocks and `style` attributes.
+prawn-svg fully supports CSS2, both in `<style>` blocks and `style` attributes.

 `@import` rules are supported for loading external stylesheets (requires `enable_web_requests` or `enable_file_requests_with_root` options enabled).

 In CSS selectors you can use element names, IDs, classes, attributes (existence, `=`, `^=`, `$=`, `*=`, `~=`, `|=`)
 and all combinators (` `, `>`, `+`, `~`).
-The pseudo-classes `:first-child`, `:last-child`, `:nth-child(n)` (where n is a number) and `:lang(xx)` also work.
+The pseudo-classes `:first-child`, `:last-child`, `:link`, `:nth-child()`
-`!important` is supported.
+and `:lang()` also work.  `:visited`, `:hover`, `:active`, and `:focus` are never matched. `!important` is supported.

-Pseudo-elements and the other pseudo-classes are not supported.
+We made the call to ignore `@media` because it's not clear whether you're making a PDF to print it or show it on the screen.

 ## Not supported

-prawn-svg will not support filters, as rasterised effects is not something the PDF format was designed to handle.
+prawn-svg does not support filters, as rasterised effects is not something the PDF format was designed to handle.

 writing-mode is partially supported: vertical-rl and vertical-lr rotate the text 90 degrees, which handles the common case of sideways Latin text.
 CJK upright glyph orientation is not supported.

 direction and unicode-bidi are not supported.

-Will probably never be supported because either they don't make sense for PDF, they were deprecated in SVG 2, or they are rarely used: filters, SVG fonts, altGlyph, font-size-adjust, glyph-orientation, rendering hints, ICC color profiles, color-interpolation, enable-background, deprecated CSS clip, @media.
+Features that will probably never be supported because either they don't make sense for PDF, they were deprecated in SVG 2, and/or they are rarely used: filters, SVG fonts, altGlyph, font-size-adjust, glyph-orientation, rendering hints, ICC color profiles, color-interpolation, enable-background, deprecated CSS clip, @media.

 ## Configuration